7 tips for effective health savings account (HSA) program design

 As employers are establishing or updating their organization’s HSA solution, it’s important to ensure their provider can offer a full array of investment options.
 And be sure to communicate there are risks with any investment — account holders should make sure to fully explore those risks before choosing to invest their balance.

-Percentage of organizations that offer investment options for HSA contributions2
+2/3 of employers now offer investment options for HSA contributions2

 3. Ensure fees are reasonable and transparent

 Transparency about HSA investment capabilities and fees is key.
-As with retirement plans, high fees on underlying investments along with administrative fees can eat into growth potential.
-Reasonable fees that are explained clearly may encourage employees to invest for long-term growth rather than simply parking their HSA assets in a cash account.
+High fees on underlying investments along with administrative fees have the potential to impact growth potential.
+Reasonable fees that are explained clearly may encourage employees to invest for a long-term growth opportunity rather than simply parking their HSA assets in a cash account.

 4. Use smart spending technology